Inquisitive-Rishi/discord_clone/backend/README.md

 # discord_clone

 This is a full-stack Discord clone app using the most popular MERN stack

+> This readme file will be updated as the project progresses.

 This project will be build in multiple steps: